 Meteor showers are best seen with a good, clear view of the stars on a night with no clouds.
 Try to find somewhere with dark skies, an unobstructed horizon and very little light pollution.

-The whole Draconid meteor shower in 2023 occurs at Last Quarter of the Moon and a few days later, so observing conditions are reasonable.
+The whole Draconid meteor shower in 2024 occurs just before the Moon's First Quarter phase, so observing conditions are good.

 Make sure there are no direct sources of light in your eyes, so that you can fully adapt to the local conditions and ensure that fainter meteors become visible.
-There’s no advantage to using binoculars or a telescope; just look up with your own eyes to take in the widest possible view of the sky.
+There’s no advantage to using binoculars or a telescope; just look up to take in the widest possible view of the sky.